SamMajumder/YieldScapeUSA/README.md

 The data visualized in the app is user-provided, allowing for a wide variety of agricultural yield data to be displayed.
 This feature enables the app to serve as a flexible tool for analyzing yield trends across different crops and regions over time.

 ### Input Expectations 📑
-The app accepts RDS files containing spatial data.
+The app accepts shapefiles containing spatial data (**Make sure to upload the .shp, and corresponding .shx and .dbf files**).
 Here are the expectations for the input data to ensure accurate visualization:

-1. **File Format**: The data file should be in RDS format.
+1. **File Format**: The data file should be in shapefile format.
 2. **Spatial Data**: The data should contain spatial geometry information for accurate mapping.
 3. **Columns**:
    - A `Geometry` column representing the spatial geometry of each data point.